Diverse Subset Selection via Norm-Based Sampling and Orthogonality: EXPERIMENTS

-\textbf{Othen norm types. } Given that some pruning methods are related to norms other than the $\ell_2$ norm \cite{li2017pruning}, we present results with $\ell_1$ and $\ell_\infty$ norms with CIFAR-10 and CIFAR-100 in \cref{fig:norms_cifar10_fs,fig:norms_cifar100_fs}.
+\textbf{Other norm types. } In this work, we mainly rely on the $\ell_2$ norm but other types of norms may be considered.
+Hence, we present results with $\ell_1$ and $\ell_\infty$ norms with CIFAR-10 and CIFAR-100 in \cref{fig:norms_cifar10_fs}.
 We observe that randomization according to $\ell_\infty$ yields good results.
 The performance of Gram-Schmidt with norms other than the $\ell_2$ norm harms performance, suggesting that our method suits the Euclidean norm.
 Randomizing according to $\ell_1$ is better than $\ell_2$ for CIFAR-10 but slightly worse for CIFAR-100.
 We employ the $\ell_2$ norm due to its consistent performance across scenarios.
-In \cref{sup:norm_types} we include results with ProbCover and TypiClust.

-\textbf{Necessity of randomization.} We investigated the necessity of randomization for successful subset selection.
-In \cref{fig:randomization_norm_gs}, we present results, comparing scenarios where examples with the maximal norm are chosen based on feature norms and with our algorithm.
-Specifically, in our algorithm (\cref{algorithm}), the randomization step is replaced with selecting the example with the highest feature norm.
+\textbf{Necessity of randomization.} We investigate the benefits of randomization for successful subset selection.
+In Fig.6 (in supp. mat.), we present results, comparing scenarios where examples with the maximal norm are selected.
 The results indicate that for selection based solely on norms, randomization is crucial for achieving accuracy gains, as accuracy only marginally surpasses that of a random classifier.

+\textbf{Model agnostic selection. } Most of the results we present are based on SimCLR with ResNet backbone model as a feature extractor and training in the fully supervised setting, which is also performed with ResNet.
+To test the dependency on a specific architecture and demonstrate the model-agnostic nature of our method, we include results when the fully supervised training is performed with MobileNet \cite{howard2017mobilenets} with the selected subsets.
+The results appear in Fig. 7 (in supp. mat.).
+They further confirm that the norm criterion consistently enhances performance, when it used for training a different model.

-\textbf{Replace the norm criterion with random sampling when combined with baselines. } In order to better assess the gain in performance for Typiclust and ProbCover that is achieved by the addition of our norm criterion, we replace the norm criterion with random sampling. \cref{fig:cifar10_then_random,fig:cifar100_then_random} contain the results with CIFAR-10/ 100.
-The results indicate that the use of random sampling with the sets chosen by TypiClust and ProbCover leads to either degradation or comparable results.
-This is in clear contrast to the beneficial effects of random selection based on the features' norm value.
+\textbf{Replace the norm criterion with random sampling. } To better assess the gain in performance for Typiclust and ProbCover that is achieved by the addition of our norm criterion, we replace the norm criterion with random sampling.
+The results presented in Fig. 5 (in supp. mat.) indicate that the use of random sampling with the sets chosen by TypiClust and ProbCover leads to either degradation or comparable results.
+This is in contrast to the benefits of random selection based on the feature norm values.